 Popcorn ceilings were mainly used to hide imperfections builders.

 They also muffled noise because of the absorbed sound.

 Is It Safe To Remove The Popcorn Ceiling?

 Removing popcorn ceilings is safe in most cases.

-Before starting any ceiling project, however, it’s important to test for asbestos.
+Before starting any ceiling project, it’s essential to test for asbestos.